Voting Rights, Markov Chains, and Optimization by Short Bursts: Introduction

-We next investigate the reasons for the success of short bursts and look to better understand why $b=10$ does better than other values, like $b=2$ and $b=50$.
+We next investigate the reasons for the success of short bursts and look to better understand why short bursts with such a variety of burst lengths perform well.
 In Section~\ref{sec:1D}, we consider simpler models and attempt to address these questions.
 For random walks on a uniform one-dimensional line, short bursts and biased random walks are essentially equivalent.
-However, when the probability distribution on that line is changed to be approximately normally distributed, short bursts begin to significantly outperform biased random walks.
-For this normal model, shorter burst lengths are always favored.
+However, when the probability distribution on that line is changed to be approximately normally distributed, short bursts begin to significantly outperform biased random walks, as we see in our Louisiana experiments.
+However, for this normal model, the shortest burst lengths perform better than all other burst lengths, which is not what we observe in Louisiana where a wide range of short burst lengths performs similarly well.
 Finally, we build a model of a state space with a bottleneck: in this setting, short bursts of a moderate length are best.
-Though the findings are preliminary, this suggests there may be underlying bottlenecks in the state space of possible districting plans, and this structure is why short bursts of moderate length are most effective.
+Though the findings are preliminary, this suggests there may be underlying bottlenecks in the state space of possible districting plans, and this structure is why we see a wide range of effective short burst lengths rather than shorter bursts always performing better.